-We believe that our success in the past has largely been attributable to our technology, which has taken many years to develop.
+We believe that our success in the past has largely been attributable to our technology, which has taken many years and significant capital expenditures to develop.
 If technology equivalent to ours becomes more widely available for any reason, our operating results may be negatively impacted.
-Additionally, adoption or development of similar or more advanced technologies by our competitors may require that we devote substantial resources to the development of more advanced technology to remain competitive.
+Additionally, adoption or development of similar or more advanced technologies by our competitors, including but not limited to artificial intelligence and related technologies, may require that we devote substantial resources to the development of more advanced technology to remain competitive.
 Regulators and exchanges may also introduce risk control and other technological requirements on our business that could result in increased costs of compliance and divert our technological resources away from their primary strategy development and maintenance duties.
 The markets in which we compete are characterized by rapidly changing technology, evolving industry standards and changing trading systems, practices and techniques.
 The widespread adoption of new internet, networking or telecommunications technologies or other technological changes could require us to incur substantial expenditures to modify or adapt our services or infrastructure.
 We may not be able to anticipate or respond adequately or in a cost-efficient and competitive manner to technological advancements (including advancements related to low-latency technologies, execution and messaging speeds) or changing industry standards.
 If any of these risks materialize, it could have a material adverse effect on our business, financial condition, results of operations and cash flows.